Enclosure #

 1. Highlighting a Subset of Data #

-Filled Shape: Using a semi-transparent shaded area is often a cleaner, less cluttered solution.
+- Filled Shape: Using a semi-transparent shaded area is often a cleaner, less cluttered solution.

-Fill + Outline: A stronger, more emphasized version that combines the strengths and weaknesses of the above two..
+- Fill + Outline: A stronger, more emphasized version that combines the strengths and weaknesses of the above two.

-Inverted Fill: The strongest effect, using the data’s own color to create a high-contrast “cutout.”
+- Inverted Fill: The strongest effect, using the data’s own color to create a high-contrast “cutout.”

 2. Grouping (or “Unitizing”) Annotations #

 Imagine you fit an exponential growth to this data, and then wanted to label the model used, the parameters extracted, and the goodness of fit.
 You could just place the annotations on the plot.
-Using and helps link them to the fit line.
+Using proximity and color helps link them to the fit line.

-This is good, but the three lines of text (the equation, parameters, etc.) are still three separate things.
+This is good, but the three lines of text (the equation, parameters, etc.) are still three separate items.
 By placing them inside an enclosure (like a colored box), you “unitize” them.
 They become one thing: “the model information.”

 This makes the entire plot feel cleaner and easier to parse.